flyfoxCI/converthouse/docs/design.md

-## Converthouse design
+## The Design of Converthouse
-This article describes the original design of the Converthouse, the design, and the issues that need to be addressed.
+This article describes the original design of Converthouse, and issues that need to be addressed.

-### Why?
+### Motivation
-At present, Clickhouse manages distributed tables.
-In Scale-out, Rebalance does not meet our needs, and Zookeeper is too involved in the replication management mechanism, which causes the insertion performance to be affected.
-Therefore, we propose to implement Converthouse.
-Help Clickhouse to better implement distributed tables.
+At present, the distributed tables of Clickhouse could not saitisfy our requirements in terms of scalability, auto-rebalance, and performance.
+Therefore, we propose to implement Converthouse, to help Clickhouse manage distributed tables better, such that Clickhouse could be more cloud-native friendly.

 ### What is Converthouse?
-Converthouse is a stand-alone process developed using the Go language to help Clickhouse better manage distributed tables and implement more distributed Table features.
-Our design goals are as follows:
+Converthouse is a stand-alone process developed using the Go language to help Clickhouse better manage distributed tables.
+The initial design is as follows:
-1. On each node where the Clickhouse runs the instance, a Converthouse instance is run.
+1. On each node where Clickhouse runs, a Converthouse instance is also running.
-2. Converthouse is responsible for the high availability of the copy of Clickhouse's distributed table, Scale-out, Rebalance.
+2. Converthouse is responsible for the high availability of the replication set of Clickhouse's distributed tables, scale-out, auto-rebalance.
-3. Converthouse and Clickhouse previously interacted with each other through RPC to provide the necessary interfaces to each other (see the subsequent process for details).
+3. Converthouse and Clickhouse interacted with each other through RPC to provide the necessary interfaces to each other (see the subsequent process for details).
 4. Minimize the impact on Clickhouse insertion and query performance.

 ### Architecture